 The basic unit for measuring absorbed radiation is the rad.
-One rad $(0.01~{\rm gray}$ in the International System of units) equals the absorption of $100~{\rm ergs}$ (a small but measurable amount of energy) in a gram of material such as tissue exposed to radiation.
+One rad (0.01 gray in the International System of units) equals the absorption of 100 ergs (a small but measurable amount of energy) in a gram of material such as rissue exposed to radiation.
 To reflect biological risk, rads must be converted to rems.
-The new international unit is the sievert $(100~{\rm rems}=1~{\rm Sy})$ .
+The new international unit is the sievent (100 rems = 1 Sv).
 This conversion accounts for the differences in the effectiveness of different types of radiation in causing damage.
-The rem is used to estimate biological risk.
+The ram is used to estimate biological risk.
 For beta and gamma radiation, a rem is considered equal to a rad.

-2. What are the possible health effects of exposure to radiation?
+What are the possible health effects of exposure to radiation?

 Health effects from exposure to radiation range from no effect at all to death, including diseases such as leukemia or bone, breast, and lung cancer.
-Very high (100s of rads), short-term doses of radiation have been known to cause prompt (or early) effects, such as vomiting and diarrhea,1 skin burns, caturacts, and even death.
-It is suspected that radiation exposure may be linked to the potential for genetic affects in the children of exposed parents.
-Also, children who were exposed to high doses (20 or more rads) of radiation prior to birth (as an embryo/fetus) have shown an increased risk of mental retardation and other congenital malformations.
-These effects (with the exception of genetic effects) have been observed in various studies of medical radiologists, uranium miners, radium workers, rudiotherapy patients, and the people exposed to radiation from atomic bombs dropped on Japan.
+Very high (100s of rads), short-term doses of radiation have been known to cause prompt (or early) effects, such as vomiding and diarrhea, skin burns, cataracts, and even death.
+It is suspected that radiation exposure may be linked to the potential for generic effects in the children of exposed parents.
+Also, children who were exposed to high doses (20 or more rads) of radiation prior to birth (as an embryo/feaus) have shown an increased risk of mental retardation and other congenital malformations.
+These effects (with the exception of geneue effects) have been observed in various studies of medical radiologists, uranium miners, radium workers, radiotherapy patients, and the people exposed to radiation from atomic bumbs dropped on Japan.
 In addition, radiation effects studies with laboratory animals, in which the animals were given relatively high doses, have provided extensive data on radiation-induced health effects, including genetic effects.